 I’m making a 7’4” SUP – I got the specs from a similar length SUP.
 Then I used my own 9’8” to measure/ guestimate thickness at varying points, and location of fin.
 The rocker line was gleaned from measuring up a 7’3” surfboard I had, taking the data and making a graph.
 That info could then be drawn out onto the ply for the rocker backbone to work off of.

 The construction consists of a rocker section, into which the fin is set within a constructed box – I’m going for single fin ‘cos I feel whacky-wombat for 2013; and it’s easier for the first board.
 Horizontal sections at 25 cm apart are then attached; except for the last section which is 14 cm.
 That’s an arbitary figure – it’s all trial and error – there are no rules!
 For deck dome, I studied my 9’8”, cut one horizontal and applied it to the rest.
-The skeleton has holes drilled into it to spread air pressure and help prevent delamination of the final construction.
+The skeleton has holes drilled with bench drill press into it to spread air pressure and help prevent delamination of the final construction.
 The skeleton is notched at the edges to allow a rail stringer to keep it tight and to form the beginnings of the outline.
 The skeleton is then mounted onto a ply bottom with a fin hole cut into it.
 The rails are built up, nose and tail blocks are added and shaped.
 Then the deck is glued on, with an airscrew fitted and a leash loop.
 There are no nails – it’s all glue and resin.

 The construction forms a ‘blank’ which we can then plane, hone and sand to shape.
 And finally everything is covered in fine fibreglass and resin to make waterproof.